 Because bottom round rump roast comes from the well-exercised hindquarters of the cow, it contains a large amount of collagen and connective tissue that make the meat tough and chewy.
-A rump roast with the U.S. Department of Agriculture’s grade of Choice means that the beef has less marbling from fat, which makes it tough.
+A rump roast with the USDA's grade of Choice means that the beef has less marbling from fat, which makes it tough.

 Since you are working with a Choice grade of beef, do not try to cook this as you would a regular roast, as the result will be a piece of meat that is dry and tough.
 Season the roast, sear it in hot oil and cook it in a 250 degree Fahrenheit oven for roughly 30 minutes per pound.

 Like the slow-roasting method, braising also involves using a low heat for an extended period.
 Dredge your roast in flour seasoned with salt and pepper and sear it on all sides.
 Add a small amount of liquid, roughly 1/2 to 1 cup, cover the pot tightly and simmer over low heat for 1-1/4 to 2-1/2 hours.

 When choosing your liquid, think about the final flavor of the stew.
 You can use wine, stock or broth, or a combination of the three.
 The flour coating on the beef should thicken the liquid while it cooks, but you can use a mixture of 1 tablespoon of flour mixed with 1/4 cup of water to thicken it more before serving.

 Winter vegetables, such as potatoes, turnip, parsnips, carrots and onions, make a perfect accompaniment to rump roast, whether roasted, braised or stewed.
 Cut the vegetables in chunks and lay them on the bottom of the roasting pan or Dutch oven before adding the meat and liquid — they take longer to cook than the meat, as advised by the University of Minnesota Extension.